 Compensation Available in Slip and Fall Cases

 According to the National Safety Council (NSC), falls are the third leading cause of unintentional deaths.
-If you suffered harm or a loved one passed away in a slip and fall accident, you could potentially receive economic as well as non-economic damages, as long as you can prove that a negligent property owner, business, or government entity caused the accident.
+If you suffered harm or a loved one passed away in a slip and fall accident, you could potentially receive a financial award, as long as you can prove that a negligent property owner, business, or government entity caused the accident.

-However, these damages will be dependent on the extent of your injuries.
+However, this compensation will be dependent on the extent of your injuries.
 You should consult with a slip and fall accident lawyer for more detailed information regarding your case.
-However, some of the types of economic compensation you could pursue include:
+However, some of the compensation you could pursue include:

 - Medical bills